 6. The best possible way to obey the “be instant” mandate of Second Timothy 4:2, is to first follow the “study… to be approved“ imperative of Second Timothy 2:15.
 The former without the latter will lead us to a form of preaching without His power.

-About a week from now, I’ll share 6 more practical tips for preachers.
-Be sure to come back and catch the rest of this developmental dozen.
-Just maybe, I’ll be able to stop with twelve.
+The follow up post is 6 more practical tips for preachers.
+Be sure to click the link and read more of this developmental dozen.
+Maybe I’ll be able to stop with twelve.